JhoanLeon/Portfolio/1-RC-CAR/README.md

 - High-school project in 2016
 - Remote Control Car with RF communication
 - Old-school 8-bit PICs designs
-- 2 simple 1-layer PCB layouts
+- Simple 1-layer PCB layout

 ## Description
 My journey into electronics began when I was a child.
 I have always been deeply interested in understanding how things work, and I still remember the science fair project where my father and I built a simple circuit with an alkaline battery, a switch, and a lamp to demonstrate how electricity works.
 That was an amazing experience for me back in fourth or fifth grade (I’m not entirely sure which).